tmatthewj/100-days-of-code/log.md

 *Today's Progress*: Continued with data-handling part of the blog setup.
 Got to look more closely at Context object in AsyncData, handling errors with a callback and using promises instead of callback in AsyncData.
 Not all of it is very clear to me right now.
 Will read up a bit more about how promises vs callbacks differ.

+*Day 34: September 12, 2018*

+*Today's Progress*: Got started with using Vuex to maintain the state of the blog.
+Used Vuex store in the `/posts/` page of the blog.
+While doing this, I kept getting 'unknown action type' error when I was doing a store.commit.
+After quite a lot of searching, I realised the importance of <space> after the name of a given mutation or action in the store file.
+Got to read up more about these conventions.